Kabale Regional Museum: History and etymology

-It was established in 1978 by the Board of Trustees of the Uganda Museums, Department of Antiquities by then in the Hindu temple after the President Idi Amin Dada expelled the Asians from Uganda, curated by Nkundiye samuel.
+It was established in 1978 by the Board of Trustees of the Uganda Museums, Department of Antiquities by then in the Hindu temple after the President Idi Amin Dada expelled the Asians from Uganda, curated by Nkundiye Samuel.

 The museum was closed in 2007 after Indians repossessed the building and turned it into a temple.
 The objects were taken to the Kabale government archive and Uganda Museum for security purposes.

 In 2005, land where the museum is currently located was acquired under the leadership of the then Commissioner of Museums and Monuments, Kamuhangire Ephraim.
 In 2007, construction of the building started under the leadership of Commissioner Mwanja Nkaale Rose.

 Kabale Regional Museum was re-opened to the public in September 2014.

 Collection

-Kabale Regional Museum has hundreds of ethnographic collections with very few archeology, geology, painting and photograph collections.
+Kabale Regional Museum covers archaeology, ethnography and contemporary art.
+It has hundreds of ethnographic collections with very few archeology, geology, painting and photograph collections.

 The Museum showcases basic information about Kigezi.

 The topics in this Museum include;